philipmendels/use-flexible-undo/stories/time-travel/describe-actions-switch.intro.md

 ### Describe actions: switch statement - Intro

-In this example we create custom descriptions for actions in the undo history, using a switch statement.
+In this example we define custom descriptions for the actions in the undo history, by means of a switch statement in a function outside of the component.